Crossing the Line

-Some Columbus residents Mayor Ginther recalled.
+Some Columbus residents want Ginther recalled.
 What happens then?

 This story was originally published on July 3 and updated on July 23, 2020 to reflect the new filing period for the Committee to Recall Ginther campaign.